How To Rock Eating Healthy On The Road

 And lastly, to help stay awake I also ate some coffee protein bars!
 Mainly, these were just yummy.

-My hubby on the other hand went with the traditional stay-awake diet of red bull.
-Donuts, coffee and pop.
+My hubby, on the other hand, went with the traditional stay-awake diet of red bull.
+Donuts, coffee, and pop.

 While this is probably the route most people take it’s far from the healthiest.
-That many stimulants on your system isn’t great and with every sugar high is a sugar crash.
+That many stimulants on your system aren’t great and with every sugar high is a sugar crash.
 If you’re looking to take a healthier approach to your trip and really rock eating healthy on the road, stay away from excessive sugar.
 It’s easy but it’s not healthy.

 The truth is, I tried to pack as much as humanly possible into my car (one of the perks of driving).
 I brought a zillion snacks, as much fresh produce as possible and lots of water.
-This made it, so we actually didn’t have to buy anything and only stopped for rest stops/breast feeding!
+This made it, so we actually didn’t have to buy anything and only stopped for rest stops/breastfeeding!

 Don’t forget to pin these tips on eating healthy on the road!

 All in all, this helped keep our immune system high during our travels and our tummies satisfied.
-It made it so there were no stomach pains from too much processed food and it saved us money.
-It’s not easy to drive for two straight days and not rely on chips, donuts and pop but eating healthy on the road its definitely do-able.
+It made it so there were no stomach pains from too much-processed food and it saved us money.
+It’s not easy to drive for two straight days and not rely on chips, donuts and pop but eating healthy on the road it’s definitely do-able.